jldec/pub-pkg-spa/README.md

 ### Installation

-pub-pkg-spa is included with pub-server.
+pub-pkg-spa is not included with pub-server.
+To install, use `npm install --save-dev pub-pkg-spa`.

 Add `pub-pkg-spa` to the `pkgs` key in your `pub-config`.